Kingston upon Hull

 Hull has more than 800 years of seafaring history and is known as Yorkshire's maritime city.
 The town of Wyke on Hull was founded late in the 12th century by the monks of Meaux Abbey as a port from which to export their wool.
 Renamed Kings-town upon Hull in 1299, Hull had been a market town, military supply port, trading centre, fishing and whaling centre and industrial metropolis.

 Hull was an early theatre of battle in the English Civil Wars.
 Its 18th-century Member of Parliament, William Wilberforce, took a prominent part in the abolition of the slave trade in Britain.

-The city offers a variety of museums and art galleries, a city centre marina and historic old town, stunning architecture, and a thriving arts scene.
+The city offers a variety of museums and art galleries, a city centre marina and historic old town, notable architecture, and a thriving arts scene.
 Due to Hull's growing appeal as an outdoor film location, particularly for period dramas using the Old Town's historic streets and buildings, plans for a purpose-built film studio complex have been approved by Hull City Council.
 The £3m complex could open by the end of 2025.
 The city has earned the nickname "Hullywood" in recent years, after productions including The Crown, Enola Holmes 2, The Personal History of David Copperfield, Victoria and Blitz have been filmed in the city.